Friedel-Crafts acylation header image

 The Friedel-Crafts acylation reaction is very similar to Friedel-Crafts alkylation reactions which are used to produce alkylated aromatic rings or arenes.
 Friedel-Crafts acylation reactions as the name suggests adds an acyl group (R-C=O) to an aromatic ring to produce aryl ketones.

-The acyl group (R-C=O) is usually obtained from an acid chloride or an acid anhydride.
-Friedel-Crafts acylation reactions have one massive advantage over the similar Friedel-Crafts alkylation reactions in that the acyl group (R-C=O) is an electron withdrawing group and so will deactivate an aromatic ring, this solves the main polyalkylation problem which occurs with Friedel-Crafts alkylation reactions.
+The acyl group (R-C=O) to be added to the aromatic molecule is usually obtained from an acid chloride or an acid anhydride.
+Friedel-Crafts acylation reactions have one massive advantage over Friedel-Crafts alkylation reactions in that the acyl group (R-C=O) is an electron withdrawing group and so will deactivate an aromatic ring and so reduce the likelihood of any further substitution onto the aromatic ring, this solves the main polyalkylation problem which occurs with Friedel-Crafts alkylation reactions.

 The mechanism of Friedel-Crafts acylation reactions

 The mechanism of a Friedel-Crafts acylation reaction is simply what you would expect from an aromatic ring, that is electrophilic substitution.
-The reactive electrophile is the resonanced stabilised acylium ion (RCO+).
+The reactive electrophile is the resonance stabilised acylium ion (RCO+).
 This ion is generated by the reaction of an acyl chloride (acid chloride) or acid anhydride with a Lewis acid catalyst such as aluminium chloride (AlCl3).
-This is outlined in the diagram below:
+This is outlined in the diagram below using the acid chloride ethanoyl chloride as an example:

 mechanism and eqaution for the production of an aclium ion from the reaction of the Lewis acid aluminium chloride and ethanoyl chloride